 EMAN2 on a remote computer

 EMAN uses OpenGL for all of its graphical display windows.
 This is separate from the X-windows protocol which supports basic remote windowing operations.
 In many configurations, logging in via ssh and doing remote display will not work properly, due to broken remote OpenGL capabilities.
-Even if remote EMAN works perfectly (including OpenGL) at your site, it may not be the best strategy for using a Linux cluster for several reasons.
+Even if remote EMAN does work perfectly (including OpenGL) at your site, it may not be the best strategy to use for several reasons.
 There are two sections below.
 The first is a good strategy for working on clusters without a good GUI option, and the second is on how to make remote OpenGL actually work well.
 This also applies to users remotely accessing a workstation, not strictly clusters.